jon-hotaisle/microml/README.md

 ---

-MicroML is a lightweight neural network framework that demonstrates core deep learning concepts through clean C++ implementation.
-It features automatic differentiation with computational graphs, SIMD-optimized tensor operations, and gradient-based training algorithms - all with minimal dependencies.
+MicroML is a lightweight neural network framework that is built with core deep learning components in C++.
+It features automatic differentiation with computational graph optimizations, SIMD-optimized tensor operations, and end-to-end training workflows - all with minimal dependencies.

 ## Architecture & Design